-Over the last 9 years MGM has been monitoring the wellbore along with progressive reclamation and remediation activities at the surface locations, all of which has been helicopter based work.
-MGM is proposing to carry out the abandonment of the well in the first quarter of 2023 and complete any reclamation work required at the same time.
+Over the last 15 years MGM has been monitoring the wellbores along with reclamation and remediation activities at the surface locations, all of which has been helicopter based work.
+MGM is proposing to carry out the abandonment of the six wells between 2024 and 2026.
+It is the intention of MGM to abandon all of the wells in one activity year, however that is dependent on weather.
 Monitoring is expected to occur annually until closure.
 All abandonment activities, apart from mobilization/demobilization of barges, will occur during the winter season.